Shadows of the Bat: Main plot

 The main story is told in a nonlinear fashion.
 After Arkham Asylum was blown up and Scarecrow nearly took over Gotham City, Mayor Nakano decides to create Arkham Tower in order to treat prisoners instead of punish them.
-A man named Dr. Wear decides to show an example of Nero XIX (an enemy that nearly killed Nakano back in "Fear State") as completely rehabilitated.
-Dr. Wear wants Dr. Chase Meridian to work with him in rehabilitating criminals.
-Kate Kane goes undercover at the Tower, being hired in under the alias of Dr. Lisa Frow, a psychiatrist, in order to investigate Dr. Wear, the facility itself, and the "miraculous" methods keeping the patients under control.
+A man named Dr. Wear decides to show an example of Nero XIX (an enemy who nearly killed Nakano in "Fear State") as completely rehabilitated.
+Wear wants Dr. Chase Meridian to work with him in rehabilitating criminals.
+Kate Kane goes undercover at the Tower, being hired in under the alias of Dr. Lisa Frow, a psychiatrist, in order to investigate Wear, the facility itself, and the "miraculous" methods keeping the patients under control.
 Helena Bertinelli, due to her continued ability to see violent acts through a victim's eyes as a result of her parasitic infection during "Fear State", voluntarily checks in to Arkham Tower as a patient to receive treatment.

 21 days after the Tower opens, Batwoman tells Barbara Gordon that there is a new drug on the streets and Arkham Tower was bombed.
 The criminals kill Dr. Wear, and Cassandra Cain, Nightwing, and Batwoman go to Arkham Tower to investigate when they hear Helena is missing.
-In a flashback, Dr. Wear wants to help cure prisoners because Ana Vulson, his mother, attacked him, and Mr. Freeze is rehabilitated.
-Before the Arkham Tower was bombed, Batwoman investigates the Arkham Tower and sees a previous criminal and Ana Vulson in the tower.
-Cassandra Cain follows a girl who met with Dr. Wear and Batwoman meets Huntress who's memory is gone and is "rehabilitated".
+In a flashback, Wear wants to help cure prisoners because Ana Vulson, his mother, attacked him, and Mr. Freeze is rehabilitated.
+Before the Arkham Tower was bombed, Batwoman investigates the Arkham Tower and sees a previous criminal and Vulson in the tower.
+Cassandra Cain follows a girl who met with Wear and Batwoman meets Huntress who's memory is gone and is "rehabilitated".
 Batwoman escapes when the police arrives, and Nightwing wonders how the Arkham Tower has "rehabilitated" criminals using drugs.
 Nightwing remembers how Huntress has been acting more violent and goes to Arkham Tower to get treatment.
 Nightwing goes to Arkham Tower to investiage and meets Mr. Freeze, and it's revealed that Psycho-Pirate is also one of the leaders of Arkham Tower.
-Psycho Pirate was trying to escape from people, and is responsible for the drugs that help make criminals rehabilitated and the recent drug deals that Barbara Gordon and Nightwing are trying to take down, and Penguin is one of the ringleaders.
-Psycho Pirate struggles to control the Arkham Tower residents (including Nightwing) and passes out briefly which causes pandemonium to occur in the tower.
-Dr. Wear finds Psycho Pirates and makes him take control of the Arkham Tower once more.
+Psycho-Pirate was trying to escape from people, and is responsible for the drugs that help make criminals rehabilitated and the recent drug deals that Barbara Gordon and Nightwing are trying to take down, and Penguin is one of the ringleaders.
+Psycho-Pirate struggles to control the Arkham Tower residents (including Nightwing) and passes out briefly which causes pandemonium to occur in the tower.
+Wear finds Psycho-Pirate and makes him take control of the Arkham Tower once more.